Rakeshbakolia/kafka-stream/README.md

 # kafka-stream
-This is Demo project to demonstrate The Functionality of Kafka-Stream
+Demonstration of the Functionality of Kafka-Stream